(These are excerpts from my book "Intelligence is not Artificial")

 On 21 June 2017 the Los Angeles Times reported that a strong earthquake had just struck the town of Santa Barbara.
 There was no such earthquake.
 The US Geological Survey (USGS) had issued a false alarm.
 News organisations across the world had received the alert by email but quickly dismissed it because it was dated 29 June 2025; clearly some kind of snafu if you have common sense.
 The Los Angeles Times, however, was using an A.I. bot to automatically write stories about earthquakes and the A.I. bot dutifully informed the nation of the earthquake.
 (The Los Angeles Times quickly retracted the article, but the story became so popular that another bot running on the Los Angeles Times website, the one in charge of maximizing advertising revenues, started displaying an appliance advert in front of the article retracting the news of the earthquake).

 The navigation software that is now common in every smartphone is a typical example of what happens when a machine has no common sense.
 It calculates the shortest route to my destination but sometimes i don't want the shortest route if it implies a huge number of turns.
 I'd rather stay on the same street as long as possible than turn right and left a dozen times if the difference is only a few minutes.
-In fact, one night i got so exhausted by the silly route calculated by my navigator that i gave up trying to reach my destination.
+In fact, one night i got so exhausted by the silly route calculated by my navigator that i left the party early: the navigator did its job of guiding me to my destination as quickly as possible, but ruined my evening.
+And we generally prefer to avoid dangerous neighborhoods.
+A friend was assaulted when she stopped at a red light in a bad part of town.
+When i was driving in another bad part of town, the car in front of me suddenly stopped and two big tall men came out and walked to me and asked me why i was following them (I wasn't, but obviously in that neighborhood it happens).
+We would rather drive an extra ten minutes than having to drive through a bad neighborhood.

 When computers became powerful enough, some A.I. scientists embarked in ambitious attempts to replicate the "common sense" that we humans seem to master so easily as we grow up.
 The most famous project was Doug Lenat's Cyc (1984), which is still going on.
 In 1999 Marvin Minsky's pupil Catherine Havasi at the MIT launched Open Mind Common Sense that has been collecting "common sense" provided by thousands of volunteers.
 DBpedia, started at the Free University of Berlin in 2007, collects knowledge from Wikipedia articles.
 The goal of these systems is to create a vast catalog of the knowledge that ordinary people have: plants, animals, places, history, celebrities, objects, ideas, etc. For each one we intuitively know what to do: you are supposed to be scared of a tiger, but not of a cat, despite the similarities; umbrellas make sense when it rains or at the beach; clothes are for wearing them; food is for eating; etc. More recently, the very companies that are investing in deep learning have realized that you can't do without common sense.
 Hence, Microsoft started Satori in 2010 and Google revealed its Knowledge Graph in 2012.
 By then Knowledge Graph already contained knowledge about 570 million objects via more than 18 billion relationships between objects (Google did not disclose when the project had started).
 These projects marked a rediscovery of the old program of "knowledge representation" (based on mathematical logic) that has been downplayed too much after the boom in deep learning.
 Knowledge Graph is a "semantic network", a kind of knowledge representation that was very popular in the 1970s.
 Google's natural-language processing team, led by Fernando Pereira, is integrating Google's famous deep-learning technology (the "AlphaGo" kind of technology) with linguistic knowledge that is the result of eight years of work by professional linguists.